christseng89/Complete-MLOps-BootCamp/README-HMonitoringAndDebuggingMlModel.md

 - Data (Machine Learning Context): The Performance of a ML system is heavily influenced by both the dataset used for Training the model and the Ongoing data input it receives during production.

 - Model (Machine Learning Context): In ML, the model is the result of applying a ML algorithm to a dataset.
 It encapsulates the knowledge gained by the algorithm.
-It's beneficial to perceive the model as a comprehensive pipeline, comprising all the necessary steps for managing data flow into and out of the model.
+It's beneficial to perceive the model as a comprehensive Pipeline, comprising all the necessary steps for managing data flow into and out of the model.

 - Code: To construct the ML Pipeline and specify the model Configurations (hyperparameters) for Training, Testing, and Evaluating models, Code is an essential component.